Vice President, Board of Directors

 Associate Director of Fortis, Concordia and VoiceOver

 Keith McCauley is co-founder, Vice President and Associate Director of Cantus Youth Choirs, a non-profit community choir in the Boise, Idaho area.
-Cantus is in its seventh season and has grown from 140 youth singers to 300.
 McCauley co-founded Cantus with his wife, Erika (Artistic Director and President), and Melody Paskett.

 McCauley has been directing choirs at Cantus since 2012.
-He directs Fortis, an all-male contemporary a capella ensemble (19 members); and co-directs VoiceOver, a mixed contemporary a cappella ensemble (19 members); and Concordia, the largest ensemble, which is mixed varsity choir (93 members) performing traditional choral music.
+He directs Fortis, an all-male contemporary a capella ensemble (19 members); and co-directs VoiceOver, a mixed contemporary a cappella ensemble (19 members); and Concordia, the largest ensemble, which is a mixed varsity choir (100+ members) performing traditional choral music.

 McCauley met his wife, and Cantus partner Erika Carlson McCauley, in the internationally-renowned BYU Singers, directed by Dr. Ronald Staheli.
 McCauley has sung under the direction of Rosalind Hall and Mack Wilberg in the BYU Concert Choir and Men’s Chorus, respectively.
 He had the privilege of spending a week with Eric Whitacre recording the highly acclaimed CD, Eric Whitacre: The Complete A Cappella Works, 1991-2001 with the BYU Singers.
 McCauley was a demo recording vocalist and was a founding member of two successful collegiate male acappella ensembles: Inside Out and Moose Butter.
 He has had the privilege of performing as a soloist and with various ensembles in Arizona, Hawaii, Idaho, Montana, Oregon, Utah, Washington, Wyoming, Canada, Sweden, and Japan, where he was a featured soloist at the Kanagawa Arts Theater (KAAT), the largest performing arts center south of Tokyo-proper.

 Mr. and Mrs. McCauley have been married since 2004 and have two sons.
-He loves pot-roast, garlic mashed potatoes, reading, movies, singing, playing the piano, and graphic design.
+He loves cooking, reading, movies, singing, playing the piano, and graphic design.